Dentists diagnose and treat problems with a patient’s teeth, gums, and

 Admission Requirements for Dental School

 From the time you begin college, you are assembling a complete universal application to apply to these professional schools.
-Dental schools will review your application as a whole, you can work with your advisors to provide a competitive application.
+Dental schools will review your application holistically, and you can work with your advisors to provide a competitive application.

 Most programs look for a minimum undergraduate cumulative 3.0 GPA but the average GPA for matriculates is a 3.5 cumulative and a 3.4 in the sciences.
 Keep in mind these numbers are averages and various schools can have their own averages that are higher or lower.
 Also, these averages are climbing higher each year and admission to dental schools is more competitive than ever.
 Be sure you take your studies seriously and put in the proper time for reading, studying, and review for each course.

 A minimum DAT score of 16 is typical with the average for matriculates about 19/30 and an 18/30 on the PAT section.
 You should aim to have a score between 19-20 in order to stay competitive.

 Most students take this exam the summer before their senior year.
 In order to register for the DAT you will need to complete the following:

 Survey of Natural Sciences (90 minutes, 100 questions,

 BIO 110, 208, 324, 326